This leaflet is about type 2 diabetes.

 The key to controlling diabetes is removing sugar and refined carbohydrates.
 Sometimes people assume that if they stop adding sugar to tea or cereals then they will be okay.
 Nothing could be further from the truth.
 The typical British diet is a health disaster.
-The reason is simple: 50% of the diet is made up of refined carbohydrates.
+The reason is simple: 50% of the diet is made up of sugar and refined carbohydrates.
 These have zero nutritional value but break down into sugar and cause a range of harmful effects including diabetes.

 Removing or substantially reducing sugar and refined carbohydrates will go a long way to dealing with diabetes.

 How Much Sugar is in your Food

-You might be surprised by how much sugar is found in everyday foods.
+You might be surprised.
 Sugar is added to almost everything.
 The most useful thing to remember is that a level teaspoonful of sugar is 4 grams (a sugar lump is 5 grams).
 All packets and time will tell you how much sugar is in 100grams so look at the labels.

 You may be shocked at what you find.
 A single cola drink can contain 10 teaspoonfuls of sugar, an energy drink 15 to 19 teaspoonfuls, a portion of pizza 8 teaspoonfuls, sauces have between 1-3 teaspoonfuls per portion, one sausage 1 teaspoonful of sugar, most ready meals 5 to 10 teaspoonfuls of sugar, a can of baked beans 6 teaspoonfuls, a packet of couscous 6 -10 teaspoonfuls of sugar, a slice of brown bread 3 teaspoonfuls of sugar, 150 grams of basmanti rice 10 teaspoonfuls of sugar, 30 grams of cornflakes 8 teaspoonfuls of sugar, 150 grams of chips 7.5 teaspoonfuls of sugar, 150 grams of jacket potato 9 teaspoonfuls of sugar, bran flakes 3 teaspoonfuls and a yoghurt 5 teaspoonfuls.
 A pint of milk contains 6 teaspoonfuls of sugar (lactose).
 On average some fruit juices have the equivalent of 14 teaspoonfuls of sugar in them.
 Soft drinks deserve a special mention as drinking just one soft drink per day increases the incidence of obesity.
 Our diet contains, on average, 23 teaspoonfuls of sugar per day.